vipulnaik/working-drafts/lesswrong/the-case-for-mental-strength.md

-Having intelligence, however, does not seem sufficient to actually having the strength and skill to use that intelligence in the required ways.So while intelligence seems helpful it's not the same thing as even the cognitive component of mental strength.
+Having intelligence, however, does not seem sufficient to actually having the strength and skill to use that intelligence in the required ways.
+So while intelligence seems helpful it's not the same thing as even the cognitive component of mental strength.

 ### Mental strength versus applied rationality

 There seems to be a fair amount of overlap between *applied rationality* and mental strength.
-Specifically, the cognitive part of mental strength, and to some extent the emootional and behavioral parts, seem to overlap closely with the self-directed portions of applied rationality.
+Specifically, the cognitive part of mental strength, and to some extent the emotional and behavioral parts, seem to overlap closely with the self-directed portions of applied rationality.
 Applied rationality can also include several tactical aspects that aren't tied to mental strength (e.g. insights on